coughingmouse/mau5su5-Romanization/README.md

 | w | w | we | wa | wei | wai | | | wen | wan | weg | wag |
 | y | y | ye | | | | | | yen | yan | yeg | |

-* Tones must be marked by 1 for in1ping2, 2 for iang2ping2, 3 for sjang3, and 5 for qyu5. h is added after toneless (cing1) syllable when before other alphabet.
+* Tones must be marked by 1 for in1ping2, 2 for iang2ping2, 3 for sjang3, and 5 for qyu5. ⟨h⟩ is added after toneless (cing1) syllable when before other alphabet.
+It is allowed to use ⟨x⟩ for this purpose coherently.

 Other phonemes are deriven from Pinyin but there are these following exceptions: